 Reg BI will try to clarify some of these problems, but it still falls short.
 In one example, brokers will not be allowed to use the term advisor, except when they are acting as an advisor to anyone other than a retail client.
 Does that sound less confusing?
 As a result, several states are taking independent action to adopt heightened standards for brokers.

 As an RIA since 1987, we have always acted as a fiduciary for our clients.
+Reg BI now requires we share a document called a client relationship summary, or Form CRS, which you can download from our home page, or click here.
 Yet brokers and agents have a place too for clients who want the products they sell.
 The thrust of Reg BI is one of additional disclosure, which is a good step.
 However, the key to reducing investor confusion is to understand the motivations and incentives of your broker/advisor.
 This understanding comes from asking two simple questions; how am I paying you, and how much am I paying you.
 Once you know those answers, you know whether you are talking to a sales agent, or an advisor.